 Principles of development of plants and animals.
 Emphasizes problems of growth, differentiation, and morphogenesis.
 Laboratory work consists of both descriptive and experimental analysis of development.
 One laboratory per week.
+Offered as needed.
 Prerequisites: BIOL 381, 382 and CHEM 322; or permission of department.